clarissalabrum/math4610-1/lectures/lecture_03/md/lecture_03.md

 # Math 4610 Fundamentals of Computational Mathematics  - Lecture 3

 The accumulation of round off error can be a serious problem in computational mathematics.
-The idea in this lecture is to focus on errors that occur ain every arithmetic operation performed by a computer in any attempt to solve a mathematical problem.
-Some simple examples of how to use interval analysis will be covered.
+The idea in this lecture is to focus on errors that occur in every arithmetic operation performed by a computer.
+Some simple examples of how to mitigate inexact arithmetic interval analysis will be covered.
 Documentation of algorithms and computer codes is essential to any successful attempt to write reusable code.
 Finally, we will introduce the general mathematical problem of finding the roots of a nonlinear function of a